 On 31 March 2022 Falcon announced it had received a subscription from Sheffield for a US\$10 million private placement through the issue of 62,500,000 Common Shares at a price of CAD\$0.20 per share.
-The Placing Shares will not trade on the TSX Venture Exchange Market until the date that is four months and a day after the day of issuance.
+The Placing Shares were restricted from trading on the TSX Venture Exchange Market until the date that was four months and a day after the day of issuance.
 The Company's total issued share capital following Admission was 1,044,347,425 Common Shares.
 The Placing added US\$10 million to the Company's cash balance.